-☞ Location: Tower 4F – Tower 5F
+☞ Location: 1-2F, 4F

 Visit the home of beloved character Hello Kitty in this special exhibition.
-Hello Kitty Island features four rooms, including the Hello Kitty History Hall, Hello Kitty’s bedroom, with a piano and bed, and more.
-The exhibition has plenty to see, with great photo op locations around every corner.
+Hello Kitty Island features four rooms designed in the concept of Hello Kitty inviting friends to visit “Hello Kitty House” in Seoul.

 ☞ Location: 5F